 There are lots of reasons to learn Spanish.
-It has the second most amount of native speakers after Chinese and the fourth most spoken language in the world overall.
-It’s the second most spoken language in the United States and is the majority language in most countries in central and south America.
+It has the second-highest number of native speakers after Chinese and is the fourth-most spoken language in the world overall.
+It’s the second-most spoken language in the United States and is the majority language in most countries in Central and South America.

 We devoted dozens of hours to researching, testing and evaluating the best Spanish learning apps and online courses on the market today.
 We found that Rosetta Stone’s interactive platform, wide variety of lessons and immersive teaching technique helps you to pick things up quickly.
 It also has an easy-to-use mobile app you can use to learn Spanish on the go.
 That is why it is our overall best choice for Spanish learning software.

 Rosetta Stone has all the language tools you need to quickly learn useful expressions and basic conversational Spanish.
 The app and downloadable audio lessons make it easy to improve your Spanish skills anywhere.

 Duolingo is a piece of free Spanish learning software that has most of the features and teaching tools the best for-pay programs include.
 Its game-style learning platform is fun and easy to use.

 Fluenz’s travel-focused curriculum uses topics like ordering food and navigating an airport to teach Spanish grammar, reading, writing and pronunciation. a good combination of auditory and visual lessons.